4nd3r/runweb/README.md

 Run website like an app.

-I use it with tiling window manager.
+I use it with tiling window manager on Linux.

 Works for me, no support, no warranty.